 Click-Through Rate (CTR)

 This is the number of people who click on your ad divided by the number of times it was shown.
-You can use this to track critical ads or key audiences for optimization and better ROI.
+You can use this to track critical ads or key audiences for optimisation and better ROI.

 Relevance Score